d-kanai/nuxt-helidon-practice/infra/local/readme.md

 # Prepare
-docker-compose is ready to use
+- docker-compose is ready to use
+- Please set the CPU count of your container virtual machine to 4 or above, and the memory to 8 or above.
+For example: `podman machine init --cpus 4 --memory 8096`

 # Usage
 ## create local environment